nvoynov/marko/lib/assets/demo/README.md

-% Clerq Demo
+% Marko Demo Project

 # Overview

-This project is an example of developing bulky technical artifacts with Clerq in a "docs-as-code manner".
+This project is an example of developing bulky technical artifacts with Marko Markup Compiler.
 It also serves as a sandbox for testing and features development.

 # Usage

-Run `clerq build -v` to assemble the tree, check for errors, and build the artifact.
+Run `$ marko` to see command-line interface

-Run `thor clerq:release` to build output deliverables
+Run `$ rake marko:publish` to publish the aritfact

-Run `thor clerq:draft` to build draft of deliverables
+Run `$ rake -T` to see other custom interface